asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 To recap:
 1. Grains are essentially actors, meaning they will process messages one at a time.
 1. Grains are not explicitly crated (activated).
 Instead, they are created when they receive the first message.
-1. Each grain lives in _one_ of the cluster members.
+1. Each grain lives in _one_ of the cluster nodes.
 1. Grain's location is transparent, meaning we don't need to know in which cluster member grain lives to call it.
 1. Communication with grains should almost always be a request/response. <!-- todo: explain why? -->
 1. Grains are identified by a _kind_ and _identity_, e.g. `airport`/`AMS` or `user`/`53`.
 It's important to distinguish kind/identity pair with an actor's ID, which in the case of grains might change between activations.